Greexoff/Greexoff/README.md

 ## About Me
-* Bachelor's student in Computer Science at the Silesian University of Technology
+* Bachelor's student in *Computer Science* at the *Silesian University of Technology*
-* Active Member of vFly Research Group, where I collaborate on innovative technical projects and develop my engineering skills.
+* Active Member of *vFly Research Group*, where I collaborate on innovative technical projects and develop my engineering skills.
 * Aspiring Developer with a strong interest in *Web Development*, *Low-level Programming*, and *Game Development*.

 ---